 Segment 2: 40th Street to 44th Street

-Work on Segment 1 began in Fall 2016 and is expected to continue through the winter of 2017-18.
+Work on Segment 1 began in Fall 2016 and is expected to continue through Spring 2018.
 Additional construction along the corridor will be planned in phases to the northern city limits.

 The initial vision was developed in 2014, followed by a planning process with stakeholders to determine key elements for the design.